1996–1997 Serbian protests

 In the winter of 1996–1997, university students and Serbian opposition parties organized a series of peaceful protests in the Republic of Serbia (then part of the Federal Republic of Yugoslavia) in response to electoral fraud attempted by the Socialist Party of Serbia of President Slobodan Milošević after the 1996 local elections.

 During the course of the rallies, students held their protests separately from the citizens' ones, led by opposition then gathered in coalition Zajedno (Together).
 The students' protest lasted until 22 March 1997, with additional requests of replacing the management of University of Belgrade and return of the university autonomy.

-The protests started November 17, 1996 in Niš where thousands of opposition supporters gathered to protest against election fraud.
-Belgrade University students joined on November 19, 1996 and protests lasted even after February 11, 1997, when Milošević signed the "lex specialis", which accepted the opposition victory and instated local government in several cities, but without acknowledging any wrongdoing.
+The protests started on 17 November 1996 in Niš where thousands of opposition supporters gathered to protest against election fraud.
+Belgrade University students joined on 19 November 1996 and protests lasted even after 11 February 1997, when Milošević signed the "lex specialis", which accepted the opposition victory and instated local government in several cities, but without acknowledging any wrongdoing.
 The protests were strongest in the capital Belgrade, where they gathered up to 200,000 people, but spread over most cities and towns in Serbia.

 Counter-protests

-On December 24, 1996, the government coalition called "Za Srbiju" ("For Serbia") organized a large counter-protest in Terazije.
+On 24 December 1996 the government coalition called "Za Srbiju" ("For Serbia") organized a large counter-protest in Terazije.
 Milošević spoke to the crowd in Terazije, telling them "Serbia will not be controlled by someone else's hand".
 The crowd chanted "Slobo, we love you", to which Milošević replied, "I love you too".

-The December 24 protests in Terazije resulted in massive riots, during which a young protester from the SPO named Predrag Starčević was beaten to death.
+The 24 December protests in Terazije resulted in massive riots, during which a young protester from the SPO named Predrag Starčević was beaten to death.
 Another SPO protester, Ivica Lazović, was shot in the head the same night by a SPS supporter Živko Sandić.
-Although Lazović survived, he had an arm and a leg amputated in a life-saving operation in the emergency room.
+Although Lazović survived, he ended up with an arm and a leg paralyzed after a life-saving operation in the emergency room.
 Lazović eventually met Sandić in court, where he asked him, "brother, why did you shoot me?"
 Sandić allegedly replied, "I don't know", and Lazović forgave him in person, saying "if my sacrifice was needed to prevent civil war in Serbia, then so be it."

-After the December 24 violence, the government banned all street protests in Belgrade from December 26, 1996.
+After the 24 December violence the government banned all street protests in Belgrade from 26 December 1996.
 Nebojša Čović, the mayor of Belgrade and an SPS member, claimed to have criticized the government's idea of counter-protesting, but that a majority of the SPS party board supported it.
 Milošević allegedly ordered police to stay disengaged from the counter-protest. Čović suggested to other SPS members that the counter-protest was risky, and defied Milošević's orders by calling in riot police. Čović was subsequently kicked out of the SPS in January 1997.
 He stood by his decision years later, claiming that civil war could have begun if it were not for the intervention of riot police that night.